chalupajs/chalupa/docs/README.md

 Let's break this down, step by step!

   1. First, we declare the test data: the hour which will be returned by our `DateTime` double, the name passed to the `greet` method and the expected output.
   1. This is followed by the creation of our test arrangement.
-We use the `createServiceWithStrategy` function with the `IntegrationTestBuilderStrategy` to create a representation of the service, which is optimized for testing.
-This is called an arrangement, and allows us for reconfiguring environment variables (using the `reconfigure` method) and rebinding container types (through the `rebind` method).
+We use the `createServiceWithStrategy` method with the `IntegrationTestBuilderStrategy` to create a representation of the service, which is optimized for testing.
+This is called an arrangement, and allows us for rebinding container types (through the `rebind` method).
   1. Using the `rebind` method of the arrangement, we bind a test double to the `DateTime` external service.
 Thus, when we start the service in step 5, the container will inject our double, instead of the original implementation.
   1. The double will respond with the same value to each `hours` call.
-Remember, that external service methods return `IExternalServiceCall<T>`-s, hence, we have to use the `CallWithResult` helper type.
+Remember, that external service methods return `IExternalServiceCall<T>`'s, hence, we have to use the `CallWithResult` helper type.
   1. As the last step of our `Given` block, we call the `start` method of our arrangement, producing a testable *system under test*.
-The call to the `start` method will actually kick-off the service but will not publish it to Darcon.
+The call to the `start` method will actually kick-off the service but will not publish it on the network.

-We're now in place to make a test call!
+We're now ready to make a test call!

 ~~~~TypeScript
 // When